meverss/budspencer/README.md

-# Barracuda theme (for fish in Termux terminal)
+# Barracuda theme (so far optimized just for the fish shell in Termux)

 This theme is a fork of [oh-my-fish/theme-budspencer](https://github.com/oh-my-fish/theme-budspencer), which means it keeps almost all it's awesome features.

 Some fancy visual changes has been done taking advantage of Powerline Symbols.

-Barracuda is in essence:
+Barracuda theme is in essence:

-> A theme for nerds, makes fish even more powerful.
-It's equipped with a hell of a lot of nice functions and key bindings to speed up your workflow
+> A nice-looking theme that makes fish even more powerful.
+It's equipped with a lot of nice functions and key bindings to speed up your workflow

 ![screenshot](images/screenshot.jpg)